Another contest.

 Below is a small detail, of this extremely detailed gingerbread mansion.

-Snowy footprints, and icing boots, on the porch.
+Snowy footprints, and boots, on the porch.

 Shopping bags, made from hollowed out Starburst candies, and filled with assorted hard candies, to resemble wrapped presents.